davidthings/hdelk/docs/_pages/tutorial.md

     hdelk.layout( graph, "add_highlighting_color" );
 </script>

-This can be very useful to create contrasts and backgrounds.
+The backround is now a light gray.
+This can be very useful to create contrasts.

 ```js
 var graph = {